Study of Central Exclusive Production of $\pi^+\pi^-$, $K^+K^-$ and $p \bar{p}$ Pairs in Proton-Proton Collisions at $\sqrt{s} = 510$ GeV with the STAR Detector at RHIC: Corrections

 In order to calculate the RP acceptance and track reconstruction and selection efficiency, a dedicated tool (\textit{ppSim}) based on GEANT4~\cite{AGOSTINELLI2003250} is developed to simulate the response of the RP detectors, as described in Refs.~\cite{Wlodek, STAR:2023vdw}.
 It includes full implementation of the beamline elements.
 It also accounts for the background contribution from scattered protons interacting with the material in front of the RPs, and inoperable SVX readout chips~\cite{STAR:2023vdw}.
 In order to fully reproduce the collision environment, a single proton is generated with total energy of 254.9 GeV.
 The proton momentum is smeared by the beam angular divergence and propagated through the beamline to the RPs.
 The \textit{ppSim} output is embedded in the zero-bias events.

 There are two parts to the RP efficiency: the detector efficiency and the proton selection efficiency.
-The detector efficiency for a given branch describes the probability that a proton is measured and reconstructed in that branch.
-It is calculated as the probability that a single good-quality RP track is reconstructed in the branch.
+The detector efficiency for a given branch of the RP describes the probability that a proton is measured and reconstructed in that branch of the RP.
+It is calculated as the probability that a single good-quality RP track is reconstructed in the branch of the RP.
 This track must be matched with a true-level primary forward proton.
 The typical RP detector efficiency is about 98\%.
 That efficiency is compared with a data-driven method, which is based on reconstruction of elastic events.
 The efficiencies agree within $2\sigma$ of statistical uncertainties.
 The proton selection efficiency reflects the probability that the reconstructed proton will be selected by the reconstruction algorithm.
 Any additional background from pile-up or noise will lower the proton selection efficiency.
-The typical value of the RP efficiency for a given branch is about 88\%.
+The typical value of the RP efficiency for a given branch of the RP is about 88\%.

 Efficiencies quoted above have statistical uncertainties at a fraction of a percent level.
 Hence, they are negligible compared to the statistical uncertainties of the results.
 Therefore, they are neither quoted nor propagated.